Houdini 20.5 Nodes Geometry nodes

 If you used the Configure Joints SOP to set up rotation limits for any of the joints in your skeleton, then the transform limits guide visualizes those rotation limits per joint.

-When using the Rig Pose handle to pose your skeleton, you can enforce these rotation limits per joint by turning on the Enforce Transform Limits option in the Rig Pose viewport state’s context RMB click menu or by pressing F.
+When using the Rig Pose handle to pose your skeleton, you can enforce these rotation limits per joint by turning on the Enforce Transform Limits option in the Rig Pose viewport state’s context click menu or by pressing F.

 Transform limits guide in the Rig Pose viewport state